 For every game, you’ll find the popular point spread, moneyline and totals wagers displayed immediately.
 Clicking this will bring up a different range of betting options, including quarter and half betting, as well as a series of prop bets.

 For example, you can wager on which team will score the first touchdown of the game or how many TDs the defenses of either side will score.
 Other betting options are total match turnovers and whether the total number of points will be odd or even for each side.

 At Caesars Iowa, you’ll also find a comprehensive array of live betting options, as well as all of the futures markets listed above.

-New members at William Hill can enjoy a risk free first bet up to $500.
+New members at Caesars can enjoy a first bet match up to $1,001.

 When heading to the NFL section at DraftKings, you’ll find a full range of betting on all upcoming NFL games.
 These include, of course, point spread, totals and moneyline.

 Team futures include the Super Bowl winner, conference winner, divisional winner and which team will have the first overall pick in the NFL draft (effectively which team will finish with the worst record).

 New sign-ups at DraftKings Sportsbook can enjoy a free bet of $50 with a $5 minimum deposit.

 Promotions on the NFL include “Offensive Defensive,” where you’ll get your cash back on a moneyline wager if your team scores 24 points and loses, and parlay insurance, where you’ll get your money back if you miss one leg of a five-plus selection parlay.
 DraftKings is partnering with both Harrah’s and Horseshoe casinos.